ostelco/ostelco-terraform-modules/README.md

 This directory contains two reusable terraform modules:

 - [terraform-google-gke-cluster](terraform-google-gke-cluster/README.md) for creating GKE clusters
-- [terraform-google-gke-node-pool](terraform-google-gke-node-pool/README.md) for creating node pools and associate them to GKE clusters.
+- [terraform-google-gke-node-pool](terraform-google-gke-node-pool/README.md) for creating node pools and associating them to GKE clusters.

 ## Usage

-The modules can be used as done in the [example](example/main.tf).
+The modules can be used as done in the [examples](example/).